manas1907/manas1907/README.md

 - 👋 Hi, I’m @manas1907
 - 👀 I’m interested in writing and coding
 - 🌱 I’m currently learning in UPES
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Google.
 - 📫 Connect me on _manas19_

 <!---